I am a board-certified plastic surgeon focused on safety, connecting with your story, and helping you achieve your goals.

 After I finished my training, I was recruited to stay at my program as assistant faculty for a year to reconstruct complex wounds with a focus on traumatic facial injuries, mangled extremities, and cardiothoracic defects.
 I worked with medical students and residents and loved my role as an educator and problem solver.

 Making the move to the PNW

-When my wife finished her medical training, we wanted to move to the Pacific Northwest for the weather and hiking/camping.
+When Dr. Segars finished her medical training a year after me, we wanted to move to the Pacific Northwest for the weather and hiking/camping.
 We’ve been here since 2019 when I was recruited to expand a local plastic surgery department.
 I ultimately left because I wasn’t happy with my ability to make decisions in my own practice.
 I decided I could either complain about it or do something about it…so I did.

 I created The Elston Clinic to practice the way that I believe plastic surgery should be practiced.
 I wanted to be able to spend more time hiking and camping with my wife and our pit bulls.
 I wanted to work with the best staff and pay them what they actually deserve.
 Finally, I wanted to build the best experience for my patients.
 I want you to be part of The Elston Clinic family.